 We turned off of I-15 and onto highway 20 going towards Bryce Canyon.
 I had not known this but apparently Utah is referred to as the beehive state and the emblem is on all of their highway signs.

 We did some more climbing today with the Airstream and got up as high as 8,000 ft in elevation.
 However we didn’t stay that high and eventually came down to about 6,600 at our destination of Panguitch, Utah.
 It is a really small town of about 1,500 people.
 The town originally manufactured bricks for a lot of the pioneers who homesteaded in the area.
 It still has many of the original buildings that were built using those bricks.
 Unlike Whiskey Row in Prescott, AZ or Allen Street in Tombstone, not too many originally buildings are still standing there with all the fires that have burned their wooden structures to the ground over the years.
+I was glad to see food truck wraps Denver, which looked unusual in that place.

 Our first stop was to the KOA at the end of town in Panguitch but decided to go to a more local campground just down the street from it.
 The KOA was almost twice the nightly price and didn’t really offer any more amenities.
 I guess they have to pay those franchise fees somehow.